 3. Can I test responsive designs before releasing my app?

 Absolutely!
-Unit testing is essential for ensuring your responsive design adapts correctly across different screen sizes and that the scrollbar works as intended within each app window.
+Unit testing with UI and Screenshot testing are essential for ensuring your responsive design adapts correctly across different screen sizes and that the scrollbar works as intended within each app window.

 4. How does Fitts’ Law apply to designing responsive Android apps?

-Fitts’ Law helps us understand how to design an interface where target areas like tabs or buttons are easy to click or tap, allowing for a seamless user experience on various devices by keeping this principle in mind when placing interactive elements.
+Fitts’ Law helps us understand how to design an interface where target areas like tabs or buttons are easy to click or tap, allowing for a seamless user experience on various devices by keeping this principle in mind when placing interactive elements within reach zones.

 5. Is incorporating videos into my Android application’s layout advisable?

 Yes!
-Including video can significantly enhance the user experience if done right – make sure they resize gracefully within the tabbed interface so users get a seamless experience, whatever their device.
+Including video can significantly enhance the user experience if done right – make sure they resize gracefully within the adaptive containers so users get a seamless experience, whatever their device.